kurtekat/shaiya-episode-6/README.md

 ## Support

-Bug reports are appreciated.
-I don't care about anything else.
 Older versions of the software are not supported.
+Send bug reports via email.
+Do not send images or videos unless you are asked to do so.
+Please provide steps to reproduce the issue(s), or I may not respond.

 # Documentation